tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/track-java-servers/track-java-servers.md

 ```
 * To save the file, type **CTRL+x**.
 Before exiting, nano will ask you if you wish to save the file: Type **y** and **Enter** to save and exit.

+6. Edit web.xml configuration file.
-* Edit web.xml file by running.
+* Open the web.xml file with the following command:
 ```
     <copy>
     nano src/main/webapp/WEB-INF/web.xml
     </copy>
 ```
-* Replace the content of web.xml as following and save the file.
+* Replace the content of the web.xml file with the content below.
+Save the file.
 ```xml
 <copy>
 	<?xml version="1.0" encoding="ISO-8859-1"?>